 UCSF PSP/CBD Research Update

-This February 2014 conference focused on what UCSF Memory and Aging Center researchers have learned thus far about PSP and CBD, and what research is underway.
+This February 2014 conference, co-organized by Brain Support Network, focused on what UCSF Memory and Aging Center researchers have learned thus far about PSP and CBD, and what research is underway.
 Most of the eight talks are about 14 minutes in length.
 There’s also an hour-long question-and-answer period with researchers.

 Falls and Dysphagia in PSP